 2. Are there different age groups in your league?
-Yes, Chico Senior Softball has 3 divisions based on age; Masters: Age 65+, playing on Thursday's.
-Veterans: Ages 55 – 64, playing on Tuesday's.
-Open: Ages 47 – 54, playing on Wednesday's.
-Additionally "ALL" divisions rotate playing on Mondays.
+Yes, Chico Senior Softball has 3 divisions based on age; Masters: Age 65+, playing on Tuesday & Thursday mornings.
+Veterans: Ages 55 – 64, playing on Monday & Wednesday evenings.
+Open: Ages 47 – 54, playing on Tuesday & Thursday evenings.

 5. When can I register to play in the Chico Senior Softball league?
 Go to the Chico Senior Softball Registration page, http://www.chicoseniorsoftball.com/registration .
 If the next season is there click on the "View Details" link to see when registration will become available.
-We try to have the registration process in place by the 1st of each year.
+We typically try to have the registration process in place by Nov/Dec each year for the upcoming season.
 Additionally, for each division the "View Details" link has more useful information, including the registration Due Date, which varies between divisions.

 6. How long is the season?
-The season typically begins at the end of March and goes to the end of August/beginning of Sept depending on which division you're playing in.
+The season typically begins in March/April and goes into August/beginning of Sept depending on which division you're playing in.

 7. Where are the games played?
 The season's games are played at Sycamore Field, which is located in Bidwell Park between Sycamore Pool/1 Mile & Caper's Acres.
 Play-offs may be played elsewhere due to the need to have divisions playing on the same day.

 8. How many games are there in a season?
 This varies based on the number of teams in each division.
 Typically it's about 24 – 33 games.